falkr/ttm4175/pages/day3.md

 sudo systemctl start ssh
 ```

-Now, **from your desktop** you can access your Raspberry Pi using the IP address you found earlier and the command `ssh` as such:
+Now, **from your desktop PC with Linux** you can access your Raspberry Pi using the IP address you found earlier and the command `ssh` as such:

 ```bash
 ssh pi@<your_ip_address>